lino-framework/welfare/docs/tested/pcsw.rst

 The detail action
 =================

-The following detected a bug which caused the MTI navigator to not
+The following would have detected a bug which caused the MTI navigator to not work (bug has been fixed :blogref:`20150227`) :
-work:

 >>> from lino.utils.xmlgen.html import E
 >>> p = contacts.Person.objects.get(pk=178)